sreeram-devops/git-practise-pub/README.md

 # git-practice-pub
-#this is my practice repository
+#this is my practice repo
-edit one file